LanceStasinski/PWW-exercise/README.md

 9. Recent updates - These updates are probably not the most important information for the average user
 10. The Scroll to Top button - this is a nice feature, but it is less valuable that providing access to necessary information
 11. Animations - animations make for a better user experience, but I don't think they are more important than providing access to information

+## License

+This project is licensed under the MIT License - [https://mit-license.org/](https://mit-license.org/)

 ## Acknowledgements